-- (a) This Agreement shall enter into force on the date upon which the Agency receives from the Community and the States written notification that their own requirements for entry into force have been met.
-The Director General shall promptly inform all Member States of the Agency of the entry into force of this Agreement. - (b) This Agreement shall remain in force as long as the States are Parties to the Treaty.
+This Agreement shall enter into force on the date upon which the Agency receives from Switzerland written notification that Switzerland's statutory and constitutional requirements for entry into force have been met.
+The Director General shall promptly inform all Member States of the Agency of the entry into force of this Agreement.

+This Agreement shall remain in force as long as Switzerland is party to the Treaty.